Pasdar (IRGC)

 Pasdar («پاسدار») is a Persian word meaning "Guardian" which referred to an official member of the Islamic Revolutionary Guard Corps of Iran (IRGC).
+Pasdar is called to a person who guards the Islamic Iranian Revolution to its completion and upholds its ideology.
+The foundational ideology of the Iranian Revolution was established and articulated by Ruhollah Khomeini.

 With the victory of the Iranian Islamic Revolution in 1979, young and revolutionary forces paved the way for the establishment of the Islamic Revolutionary Guard Corps (IRGC) to preserve and advance the movement and its achievements.
 Islamic Revolutionary Guard Corps (IRGC) members are individuals recruited to fight in the cause of God and to defend the Islamic Revolution of Iran and its accomplishments with arms.

 Introduction

 Pasdar means guardian and watchman.
 In contemporary terminology, it refers to an individual recruited by the Islamic Revolutionary Guard Corps to engage in challenges in the cause of God, as well as the armed defense of the Islamic Revolution of Iran, its achievements, and the system of the Islamic Republic of Iran.

 History

 With the victory of the Iranian Islamic Revolution in 1979, young and revolutionary forces united to preserve and advance the movement and its achievements.
 By forming core military and security groups, they paved the way for the establishment of the Islamic Revolutionary Guard Corps (IRGC).
 The idea to form the Corps was initially proposed by Mohammad Montazeri, who aimed to create a force dedicated to protecting the revolution.
 He discussed this proposal with Ruhollah Khomeini through Morteza Motahari, who welcomed the idea and issued a decree to establish the Corps.
 It is reported that the first unit of the Corps which called "Pasa" was also founded by Mohammad Montazeri himself.
 On April 22, 1979, with the approval of the Council of the Islamic Revolution and the endorsement of Ruhollah Khomeini, the Islamic Revolutionary Guard Corps was officially established by merging several existing groups, becoming an independent force separate from the government and the regular army.
 After that, anyone recruited by the Islamic Revolutionary Guard Corps (IRGC) was given the title of Pasdar.

 The Islamic Revolutionary Guard Corps (IRGC) is recognized as a military, law enforcement, and security force, as defined by Articles 2 to 8 of its statutes.
 According to Article 150 of the Constitution of the Islamic Republic of Iran and the IRGC's statutes, it has two primary responsibilities:

 The leader of Iranian revolution, Ruhollah Khomeini, has also emphasized these two duties.